Check out the bios below for our great team of tutors for the Socratic Dialogue Online Program!

 It is desirable that tutors have home schooling in their background, as well as experience in the classics in their post-secondary education.

 James grew up the middle child in a family of fourteen children in the woods of New England.
 He homeschooled (mostly played) until the ninth grade when he and four of his brothers put themselves through a private liberal arts high school.
 After getting his BA in the Liberal Arts at Wyoming Catholic College, where, among other things, he reluctantly learned to ride horses and climb rocks, met and married his wife, and developed a love of literature, James decided to pursue a career in higher education.
 He is currently finishing up a Ph.D. in Literature at the University of Dallas and teaching four boys to love fishing, even in the city, and if his machinations prove successful, after Dallas, he will be living a life of intellectual fulfillment and friendship somewhere with seasons until he keels over in front of a fire in a dusty, private library.

 Jenny (Sawyer) Fast has served as a tutor for WISDOM since 2008.
-She has been a part of classical education as a student or teacher for 19 years: she attended middle and high school at Cair Paravel-Latin School in Topeka, Kansas; graduated from Thomas Aquinas College in Santa Paula, California with a BA in Liberal Arts; and earned her Masters in Literature from the University of Dallas in Irving, Texas, where she is currently a Doctoral Candidate.
-Besides teaching for WISDOM, she also serves as an Adjunct Professor of Literature at the Universty of Dallas, as well as a Master Teacher on Assignment at Founders Classical Academy in Lewisville, Texas.
-She resides in the greater Dallas area with her husband, Francis (a WISDOM graduate), their young daughters, Freya and Lucy, and their cat, Basil.
-In her spare time, she enjoys cooking strange and exotic foods, travelling to faraway countries, jogging up and down city streets, and playing complicated German board games with friends.
+She has been a part of classical education as a student or teacher for 22 years: she attended middle and high school at Cair Paravel-Latin School in Topeka, Kansas; graduated from Thomas Aquinas College in Santa Paula, California with a BA in Liberal Arts; and earned her Masters in Literature from the University of Dallas in Irving, Texas, where she is currently a Doctoral Candidate.
+Besides teaching for WISDOM, she also serves as an Adjunct Professor of Literature at the University of Dallas, as well as a Master Teacher on Assignment at Founders Classical Academy in Lewisville, Texas.
+She resides in the greater Dallas area with her husband, Francis (a WISDOM graduate), their daughters Freya and Lucy, and their cat Basil.
+In her spare time, she enjoys cooking, raising backyard chickens, and playing board games.